aazaff/startLearn.R/README.md

 ## The Second Rule of R-Club
 "The computer is always right."

-As beginners, you will often encounter errors.
+As a beginner, you will often encounter errors.
 It is easy to become frustrated when the computer does not do what you want.
 However, remember that the computer "'tis naught but clockwork" and can only do what you tell it to do.
 If you are getting an error, it is almost certainly **your** fault.
 Don't despair and don't get mad.
 Take a deep breath, think about what you are trying to do, and try again.

 ## Mathematical Operations
 If you have ever used a scientific or graphing calculator, then you already intuitively know all the basics of doing arithmetic in R. Yay, you've learned about 20% of R without doing anything!
 But, let's just start with a quick review anyway.